Environment variables

 GATEWAY_LICENSE_KEY | License key | None |

-Conduktor Gateway's connection to Kafka are configured by the KAFKA_
+Conduktor Gateway's connection to Kafka is configured by the KAFKA_

 environment variables.